halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 There are two important things to note here:

 1. Svelte will handle the DOM updates necessary to the rendering once the values become defined.
 There is no need for any JavaScript code to ensure these values are updated.
-2. Both values will update immediately if a change is made to them in LaunchDarkly as change listeners have been added to them both.
-As soon as a new value is received, Svelte will update the UI accordingly.
+2. Both values will update immediately on the client if a change is made to them in LaunchDarkly, as change listeners have been added to them both.
+As soon as a new value is received, Svelte will update the UI accordingly without requiring a page refresh.

 ## Conclusion